-Major Periods are picked at the beginning of each week and kept the same for the entire week.
+Major Periods are picked once every four days and kept the same for that period of time.
 Minors are picked each morning for that day.
-All of the group activities will also be available in the list of options for Majors as well as Minors.
+Most of the group activities will also be available in the list of options for Majors as well as Minors.
 Below is a sampling of whay you might find in your daily list of elective choices.